SandyMcCabe/RunBuddy/README.md

-# Run Buddy, Inc
+# Run Buddy, Inc.

  ## Purpose
 A website that offers fitness training services.

 ## Built With
 * HTML